babel/website/website/blog/2019-07-02-the-babel-podcast.md

 ### Some Guest/Topics Ideas

-What do you want to hear about?
+What else do you want to hear about?
 Who do you want to hear from?

-- Sebastian on the early days and the vision of Babel
 - Interviewing the core team/contributors: how did you get involved, what is exciting about the project, your role, the future?
 - High level concepts in Babel (ASTs, visitor pattern, compilers, testing, JS specification)
 - Background/struggles in key decisions we've made: